Northern loggers help drive home forest industry job loss with Rally to Vancouver - Williams Lake Tribune

 About 100 trucks from the north, including Prince George, Quesnel, Williams Lake and 100 Mile House, are on the road, receiving honks of support and more trucks as they travel through rural communities impacted by mill curtailments and closures.

-Jorden Ilnicki of Williams Lake, who organized the group from the Cariboo, said the convoy was approaching Clinton at about 7 a.m.
-Wednesday and headed for Merritt where the rally will likely double in size.
-He said about 30 trucks in the rally are from Williams Lake and the support after months of hard times feels good.
+Jorden Ilnicki of Williams Lake, who organized the group from the Cariboo, said the convoy was approaching Clinton at about 7 a.m. this morning (Sept.
+25) and headed for Merritt where the rally will likely double in size.
+He said about 30 trucks in the rally are from Williams Lake and the support, after months of hard times, feels good.

 Read More: ‘We’re all getting hit hard’: Cariboo loggers to join truck rally and protest job losses

-“It’s great to see every come together at times like this,” Ilnicki said from the road.
+“It’s great to see everyone come together at times like this,” Ilnicki said from the road.

 More to come.